-High blood pressure is a major public health concern because it is a very common condition and a leading risk factor for other conditions, including heart attack, heart failure, stroke, chronic, and decline.
-The NIH Systolic Blood Pressure Intervention Trial (SPRINT), an NHLBI-supported study, was designed to answer three important research questions about how treating to a lower blood pressure target—less than 120 millimeters of mercury (mm Hg)—affects the cardiovascular system, kidneys, and brain.
+High blood pressure is a major public health concern because it is a very common condition and a leading risk factor for other conditions, including heart attack, heart failure, stroke, chronic kidney disease, and cognitive decline.
+The NIH Systolic Blood Pressure Intervention Trial (SPRINT), an NHLBI-supported study, was designed to answer three important research questions about how treating to a lower systolic blood pressure target—less than 120 millimeters of mercury (mm Hg)—affects the cardiovascular system, kidneys, and brain.

 SPRINT provided a major contribution to high blood pressure research.
 It ended early and its findings were shared when it was clear that treating to the lower target of less than 120 mm Hg reduced cardiovascular events and saved lives in all participants, including those who had CKD.
 Learn more about the major findings for this study’s cardiovascular and kidney research questions.